584F525F/584F525F.github.io/docs/Knowledge_Base/OS/Linux/Debian/Commands/Networking_VLAN_and_Route.md

     nmcli dev wifi list
     sudo nmcli dev wifi connect network-ssid
     sudo nmcli dev wifi connect network-ssid password "network-password"
+    ```

-    #Managing Network Connections With nmcli
+    Managing Network Connections With nmcli
-    #You can view all the saved connections by issuing the following command:
+    You can view all the saved connections by issuing the following command:
+    ```bash
     nmcli con show
+    ```

-    #If you're connected to one network, but want to use a different connection, you can disconnect by switching the connection to down.
+    If you're connected to one network, but want to use a different connection, you can disconnect by switching the connection to down.
 You'll need to specify the SSID, or if you have multiple connections with the same SSID, use the UUID.
+    ```bash
     nmcli con down ssid/uuid
+    ```

     #To connect to another saved connection, simply pass the up option in the nmcli command.
 Make sure that you specify the SSID or UUID of the new network that you want to connect to.
+    ```bash
     nmcli con up ssid/uuid

     wlan0 Link encap:Ethernet HWaddr 40:a5:ef:f3:9a:17 inet addr:192.168.20.85 Bcast:192.168.23.255 Mask:255.255.252.0